More Eye-Opening Science

 Proper thyroid function is crucial for the conversion of beta carotene to Vitamin A, and so especially when carrot is juiced or cooked, the metabolism suppressive effect of excessive intake, can create the opposite result than was intended.

-Some other things which might be helpful in relation to a number of eyesight issues include minocycline and various other safe antibiotics, aspirin, vitamin E, active thyroid hormone, charcoal, coconut oil, progesterone and pregnenolone, certain antihistamines and gelatin.
+Some other things which might be helpful in relation to a number of eyesight issues include minocycline and various other safe antibiotics, aspirin, vitamin E, active thyroid hormone, charcoal, coconut oil, progesterone and pregnenolone, certain antihistamines, glycine and gelatin.

 A diet removing the polyunsaturated fats, with sufficient protein and nutrients from milk, cheese and gelatin, and plenty of sugar from sweet ripe juicy fruits, fruit juice, honey and white sugar, can support metabolic function, adding power to any approach used to improve eyesight.